Enrollment for Summer 2018 Semester

 - You may then enroll online through Campus Connect or the Enrollment Room (Adm.
 Bldg.
 106).
 Holds must be cleared prior to enrollment.

 - If enrolled through the Enrollment Room, you will receive a printed course schedule and bill for tuition and fees before leaving the Enrollment Room.
-You are not required to pay at the time of pre-enrollment.
-ALL TUITION AND FEES ARE DUE ON OR BEFORE June 2, 2017.
+You are not required to pay at the time of enrollment.
+All tuition and fees are due on or before June 1, 2018.
 Late payment penalties are listed on page 3.

-- I.D.s are available year-round in the Student Center (Second Floor) during regular office hours.
+- I.D.s are available year-round in the Memorial Student Union (Second Floor) during regular office hours.
 Students will need proof of enrollment (course schedule printout) and a valid photo I.D.

 - Parking permits may be obtained at the Department of Public Safety.